The Glass House

 This house in Brixham evolved from a modest brief for a contemporary and sustainable four bedroom new build residence.

-Sited on a former garden plot the intent was to make the large appear small, retaining a sense of openness to the tree lined street.
+Sited on a former garden plot, the intention was to make the large appear small, while retaining a sense of openness to the tree lined street.
 The graphite black brick clad first floor rests heavily yet suspended above the glazing and white render of the ground floor, pulling the form down into the site.
-The flat roof opens up a view of the sky and trees beyond, which combined with the narrow banding of the first floor cladding make the narrow plot appear far wider.
-A variety of set backs and overhangs to the ground floor amplify the effect and work with the glazing to break up an otherwise dominant form.
+The flat roof opens up with a view of the sky and trees beyond, which combined with the narrow banding of the first floor cladding make the narrow plot appear far wider; a variety of set backs and overhangs to the ground floor amplify this effect and work with the glazing to break up an otherwise dominant form.

-The end result is a house that achieves a code for sustainable homes level 4-5 and provides a lifetime home for our clients future.
+The end result is a 280sqm house that achieves a code for sustainable homes level 4-5 and provides a lifetime home for our clients’ future.